From Jupyter Notebooks to Production-Level Code

 A Boilerplate Package to Transform Machine Learning Research Notebooks into Deployable Pipelines

-A notebook A glimpse to my current notebook.
+A glimpse to my current notebook.
 Photo by the author.

 I love writing and drawing on my notebook.
 In there, you’ll find not only formulas or flow charts, but also funny cartoons, interminable lists of things I’d like to do, shopping lists, or important scribbles my kids leave me every now and then.
 Therefore, one could say they are a unique window to what’s going on in my mind and life.